steverobbins/Magento-Redismanager/readme.md

 # Features

-1. Automatic or manual configuration in System > Config > Advanced > Redis Management
+1. Automatic or manual configuration in **System > Config > Advanced > Redis Management**
  * Ideal for when caching services differ in load balanced environments
-2. Flush databases directly from Magento's admin panel in System > Redis Management
+2. Flush databases directly from Magento's admin panel in **System > Redis Management**
- * Though caches can be cleared via native Cache Management, sometimes keys are missed.
-There is also no functionality to clear sessions.
-Magento Redis Manager gives you this ability!
+ * Though some caches can be cleared via native Cache Management, Magento only deletes certain caches based on key or tag.
+There is also no method to clear sessions.
+This module gives the admin the ability to execute `flushdb` and `flushall` commands for true cache purging.
-3. Delete cache keys by matched expression
+3. Delete cache keys by matched strings
 4. View cache keys
 5. View usage statistics